2. Using Python on Unix platforms

 2.1.1.
 On Linux

 Python comes preinstalled on most Linux distributions, and is available as a package on all others.
 However there are certain features you might want to use that are not available on your distro’s package.
-You can easily compile the latest version of Python from source.
+You can compile the latest version of Python from source.

-In the event that Python doesn’t come preinstalled and isn’t in the repositories as well, you can easily make packages for your own distro.
+In the event that the latest version of Python doesn’t come preinstalled and isn’t in the repositories as well, you can make packages for your own distro.
 Have a look at the following links:

 2.1.2.
 On FreeBSD and OpenBSD